<-- home

 1. some broad superficial pros and cons of a topic > Twitter is more good than bad because of these seven obvious but unoriginal and superficial reasons.
 Pick one of those seven reasons, do some actual deep research on it, and tell us something about humans and culture based on that reason.

 2. Something that speculates about what may or may not happen in a future that may or may not come to pass based on some new piece of media. iPads will change the world in 20 years.
-Instead, tell us a specific way they are changing the world now.
+Instead, tell us how a specific way they are changing the world now.

 3. Something that analyzes a medium but never gets into the influences it has on human culture.
 3D special effects in Hollywood movies and how much more realistic they are than they used to be.
 Instead, what is a specific way that this increased realism affects culture?